jasonwashburn/BirthdayWisher/README.md

-#Birthday Wisher
+# Birthday Wisher

-A python script that uses the gmail smtp server to send a randomly chosen, customized birthday message to the contacts listed in birthdays.csv
+A python script that uses the gmail smtp server to automatically send a randomly chosen, customized birthday message to the contacts listed in birthdays.csv on their birthday.

 **To Use**: Rename the example_config.py to config.py and enter your gmail credentials.